Applying To: Medicolegal Death Investigator I - Office of the Medical Examiner

 Telephone death investigations may involve interviewing witnesses including medical professionals, police officers, and family members regarding the details of a case.
 The types of death Investigators will encounter include natural and non-natural fatalities, child death, homicidal violence, suicide, drug/alcohol involved death, motor vehicular, after-the-fact deaths, deaths that occur in a home or public place, deaths due to environmental conditions, contagious or considered a public health threat and others as described in the state law.
 Investigators are also prepared to investigate multi-fatality incidents.

-The Investigator prepares detailed narrative reports, in addition to requests for supporting medical documentation from outside agencies and law enforcement.
+All investigations are entered into a system computer at each stage.
+The investigator prepares detailed narrative reports, in addition to requests for supporting medical documentation from outside agencies and law enforcement.
 Excellent writing and interview skills required.
-Strong attention to detail, telephone and computer skills are a necessity.

 Investigators will interact with individuals undergoing major loss, grief, and bereavement.
-Investigators should have the mobility and stamina to work in a combined office and field setting; and ability to work quickly and independently in this busy urban Medical Examiner’s Office.
+Investigators should have the mobility and stamina to work in a combined office and field setting; and ability to work quickly and independently.
 The office conducts investigations 365 days a year, 24 hours a day.
 Investigators must have flexibility to work evening, night, holiday and weekend shifts.
-He/she must work as a team player and pick up additional tasks as needed.
-He/she must maintain good communication with all members of the office.
-Investigators will be expected to attend training as directed by the Chief Medical Examiner, Forensic Office Administrator and Medicolegal Investigations Supervisor.

 LAST DATE FOR FILING APPLICATION: Applications will be accepted until a sufficient number are received to fill the anticipated vacancies.
 Please submit application as soon as possible.
 Applications can be submitted on the Internet.
 Visit the City web site at http://stlouis-mo.gov/jobs